 10. Index your website

-There are millions of websites on the internet all competing with each other for that target top spot, so don't just assume major search engines, Google, Yahoo, Bing and Ask will automatically will find your site.
+There are millions of websites on the internet all competing with each other for that target top spot, so don't just assume major search engines, such as Google and Bing, will automatically find your site.
 Once it's published, let them know by indexing your website.
 There are also tons of business directories that offer a free listing with a link back to your website.
 This too will help generate traffic to your website, especially if you use an appropriate key phrase and description, and more traffic will also improve your SERP ranking.